 What caused Camp Lejeune water contamination?

 The Camp Lejeune water contamination came from multiple places: toxic dry-cleaning chemicals being dumped down drains, fuel tanks leaking hazardous fuel into the soil, and other sources of improper disposal of hazardous materials.
+Each has a risk of cancer your loved one may face.

 Some of the cancers and other diseases associated with Camp Lejeune water contamination include: